-Despite unbearable pain in every part of his body Nizhegorodov managed to get up off the track after the finish, and was first approached by the gold medallist ‘Robert the Great’ whose congratulations couldn’t have been clearer: “The next Olympics are yours.”
+Despite unbearable pain in every part of his body, Nizhegorodov managed to get up off the track after the finish, and was first approached by the gold medallist ‘Robert the Great’ whose congratulations couldn’t have been clearer: “The next Olympics are yours.”

 But it is difficult to say what will happen in 2008 in the Chinese capital.
 Yes, in July of 2008 Nizhegorodov will be only 28 years old.
 That’s the flourishing age for athletes contesting the 50km distance.
 In Athens he was the youngest of those who started at the longest distance in athletics.
-It was only his fourth performance at 50km, and of the other three races all were 'big time' - twice he had won the Russian national championships, and he had placed 5th at the Paris 2003 Worlds.
+It was only his fourth performance at 50km, and of the other three races all were 'big time' - twice he had won the Russian championships, and he had placed fifth at the Paris 2003 Worlds.

 Nizhegorodov only started race walking six years ago.
 Originally he was coached by his father, a teacher of physical culture in the village school, who was sure that his son would be an excellent runner.
 Gennadiy Ivanovich Nezhegorodov was a runner himself and even won a Mordovian Republique title.
 But still it was not by chance that his son switched to race walking, as another villager, Yevgeniy Maskinskov had won the Olympic 50km silver medal in 1956 in Melbourne.

-Athens Bronze too
+Athens bronze too

 Voyevodin started race walking only at the age of 20 in 1990 and along with Nizhegorodov does not like 20km.
 It is too short a distance for them both.
-May be the reason is that they both lack speed but have got the fantastic endurance that is an absolute must at 50 km.
+May be the reason is that they both lack speed but have got the fantastic endurance that is an absolute must at 50km.

 Nickolai Dolgopolov and Rostislav Orlov for the IAAF